hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > In costumes worn three thousand years ago.
 >
-> (When these were nations the most fam'd on earth,
+> (When these were nations the most famed on earth,
 >
 > Where science, arts, and learning had their birth;
 >
-> But, strange reverse! they're now in darkness hurl'd,
+> But, strange reverse! they're now in darkness hurled,
 >
 > Who once gave laws and learning to the world).
 >
 > Here the swift Parthians your eyes will meet,
 >
-> So fam'd for victory in their feign'd retreat;
+> So famed for victory in their feigned retreat;
 >
 > In the mind's eye here Marathon you see,
 >
-> And Salamis and fam'd Thermopolae;
+> And Salamis and famed Thermopolae;
 >
 > And gay Palmyra's palaces (no more),
 >